How to create a Git repository

 One of the most compelling features of Git is the ability to share code with others.

-If you want to work on an existing repository that is hosted on a service like GitHub or GitLab, you simply obtain the unique address of the repository and perform a clone.
+If you want to work on an existing repository that is hosted on a service such as GitHub or GitLab, you simply obtain the unique address of the repository and perform a clone.

 For example, each GitHub repository contains a URL that uniquely identifies the repo.

-With the GitHub URL copied to your clipboard, the remote repository can be brought down to your local machine with the git clone command.
+Copy the GitHub URL to your clipboard, and bring the remote repository down to your local machine with the git clone command.